-The exchange resulted in the transfer of skills across practitioners, the rasing of awareness among them on the technical and policy challenges ahead, and the identification of next steps in the advocacy process for each participating country.
+The exchange resulted in the transfer of skills across practitioners, it raised the awareness among them on the technical and policy challenges ahead, and it identified the next steps in the advocacy process for each participating country.
 As part of the outcomes, a set of materials was produced, including a 1-2 year strategy for each country to reach the goals established during the exchange, an advocacy video, and a compilation of the experiences and feedback obtained.
 The project moreover facilitated the linking up of participants with decision-makers in their respective countries and set out a monitoring plan to update and re-strategise one year after the exchange.
-A number of national workshops and follow up actions took place after this exchange, including:

 - A meeting between HPNET coordinators and designers of grid policies in Myanmar, to initiate next steps towards established pilot interconnected MHP projects.